argrelay/argrelay/docs/dev_notes/top_todos.md

 *   Ensure parser works with other commands (with `|` pipes, loops, etc.) - just dry to not e the limitations.

 *   Add an operation to dump entire server state as config.

+*   Add `echo` command to test arbitrary tail args.

+*   Add `describe` internal command to do exactly the same what Ctrl +Alt + Q does, but via Invocation.